MosheAmitay/ProtAPI/YNpdb/README.md

 2. print_all()- askes for pdb ids and columns(records) of interest and prints the full records as a dictionary.
 ## Install
-For using my library you must install the libraries: requests xmltodict urllib2 json os
+For using my library you must install the libraries: requests, xmltodict, urllib2, json, os